snufflo/randsteg/README.md

 !!: This program is not fitted for professional use in security!

 # Warning
-- This project is not completed yet and is only to be viewed as a general idea of the actual program itself.
 - The program itself is not compilable yet, as it is still in development.
 - Although the idea of storing your password into a png is pretty neat, it is not recommended as an actual security layer
   - This project is a sort of proof of concept